Outpatient Rehab for Drugs & Alcohol: Find Outpatient Addiction Treatment

 - Community reinforcement approach plus vouchers, which offers counseling geared toward teaching the skills needed to reduce or stop substance use, improve family and social relationships, and encourage positive, healthy hobbies, as well as using tangible incentives that increase in value as reinforcement of positive behaviors.

-- The matrix model, which provides education about substance use disorders and recovery, encourages participation in self-help meetings, and promotes sobriety through teaching relapse prevention skills, offering social support in group settings, and offering family counseling sessions.
+- The matrix model, which provides education about substance use disorders and recovery, encourages participation in mutual-help meetings, and promotes sobriety through teaching relapse prevention skills, offering social support in group settings, and offering family counseling sessions.

 - Family behavior therapy, which involves the family or at least one significant other also in counseling, allowing a variety of issues to be addressed in the home environment in addition to substance use.
 These can include family relationships, mental health disorders, vocational problems, and concerns about the care and treatment of children within the household.
 Sessions require family members to participate and may offer rewards when goals are met.